agora-ecosystem/data-farm/README.md

     ```
     This folder will contain your input data.

-- Provide the absolute path to the flink source.
+- Provide the absolute path to the flink compiled source.
     ```Python
     FLINK_HOME = "/absolute/path/to/flink"
     ```